smart-data-lake/getting-started/presentation/lecture_notes.md

     - business transformation layer (ready for data analysts/scientists to run/develop their applications)

 ![data layer structure for the use case](images/dataLayers.png)

+The Smart Data Lake Builder (SDLB) is the tool we will use to accomplish these steps.
+Let us take a step back for the moment.
+We will come back to our use-case in a couple of minutes.

 ## Smart Data Lake vs. Smart Data Lake Builder